mondele/btt-writer-docs/docs/desktop.rst

   13. At the *Completing the translationStudio Setup Wizard* window, click Finish to complete the installation.

-Opening translationStudio
+Opening BTT Writer
 ---------------------------------------------------

-Complete these steps to open translationStudio:
+Complete these steps to open BTT Writer:

   *	If you chose to create a desktop icon during installation, double-click the desktop icon.